Pure South – Fitness Guide

-How fit do you need to be for the Short South trip?
+How fit do you need to be for the Pure South trip?

-Most people that join our trips have questions about how fit they need to be, so here you'll find descriptions of the hikes and activities involved on the 8-day Short South tour.
+Most people that join our trips have questions about how fit they need to be, so here you'll find descriptions of the hikes and activities involved on the 8-day Pure South tour.
 Our trips are designed for people who want to experience New Zealand's incredible array of outdoor adventures and we can tailor the trip to suit you however active you want to be.
 As long as you enjoy hiking and the outdoors you will enjoy this trip, but you certainly don't need to be a fitness expert.

 Day 2 – Cruise Milford Sound and Hike the Routeburn Track

 This morning we start of adventure into Milford Sound.
 The day will start with a cruise on the fiord, get up close to the stunning waterfalls and experience the grandeur of Milford Sound.
 After stepping back onto dry land we'll lace up our hiking boots ready to hike a stunning portion of the famous Routeburn Track.
 People hiking the entire 3-day route usually finish the Routeburn Track here so you may meet others coming down the hill, but we're going up through the forest, past beautiful waterfalls and into the alpine region for the amazing views from Key Summit.
 We'll stop for a bit at the top before heading back down to the Divide.
 We'll be out for about 3 hours in total on this hike.